 Surname / Name: Valérie DESVERGNES Ph.D, CNRS researcher.

 Career history.
 Valérie Desvergnes received her doctorate in chemistry from the University of Lyon 1, France in 1999.
 She was a postdoctoral fellow at the Research Institute on Catalysis for few months and then joined the group of Pr Jérome Lacour (Fondation Sandoz Grant) for 20 months.
 In 2002, she was appointed CNRS researcher at the Institute of Organic and Analytic Chemistry (ICOA) at the University of Orléans.
 Her research topic was the design, synthesis and biological evaluation of innovative iminosugars and iminosugar nucleotides as antimicobacterial compounds.
 In 2007 she moved to Bordeaux and developed new synthetic methodology using silicon tools and their application in total synthesis (team of Pr.
 Yannick Landais at the Institute of Molecular Sciences (ISM)) In 2016, she joined ChemBioPharm (leader: Pr.
 Philippe Barthélémy) to develop new biomimetic organocatalyzed synthetic pathways to nucleoconjugates (nucleolipids, glyconucleolipids etc …).
-She is authors or co-author of 30 publications (h-factor 14).
+She is author or co-author of 35 publications and one patent (h-factor 19).

-Habilitation à Diriger les Recherches, (HDR) September 2014.
+Habilitation à Diriger les Recherches (HDR)

 – Reviewer for Organic Letters, Journal of Organic Chemistry (ACS), Tetrahedron Letters (Elsevier), etc.